 It was nice to get out and suffer doing something other than riding a bike.
 I do enjoy bike riding, but a change is good sometimes and I've really taken to this whole running thing.
 Maybe I'll go get a new pair of runnin' shoes?

-at 8:49 AM Posted by Darth Duncan
+at 1:28 PM Posted by Anthony Duncan

-3 comments
+0 comments